JaviCervera/wiz3d/README.md

 `git pull --recurse-submodules`

 ## Building on Windows
-The libraries have been compiled with TDM-GCC.
-This compiler suite has not been updated in a while, but it can compile Micron without issues.

-You should have **Cmake** installed and added to your PATH to build the engine.
+You should have **Cmake** installed and added to your `PATH` to build the engine.
 In order to compile, just double click the `build.bat` file.
 The executable file `micron.exe` will be created on the `_build` folder.
 All the samples will run automatically when you run the build script.

 ## Building on macOS
 You should have **Cmake** and **swig3.0** installed to be able to build the engine.
 You can install them for example with [Brew](https://brew.sh/).
 After installing Brew on your system, type: